 It is really difficult not to agree with this attitude.
 However, today it is exactly my pleasant duty to present an -ism, and that is the – ism which is the dominant perspective of today’s post-Marxist global social movement.
 It is anarchism.
-This idea, the idea of anarchism, has coloured the sensibility of the “movement of movements” of which we are the participants, and has stamped it with a essential inscription.
-Anarchism, its ethical paradigm, represents today the basic inspiration of our movement, which is less about seizing state power than about exposing, de-legitimising and dismantling mechanisms of rule while winning ever-larger spaces of autonomy from it.
+This idea, the idea of anarchism, has colored the sensibility of the "movement of movements" of which we are the participants, and has stamped it with an essential inscription.
+Anarchism, its ethical paradigm, represents today the basic inspiration of our movement, which is less about seizing state power than about exposing, de-legitimizing and dismantling mechanisms of rule while winning ever-larger spaces of autonomy and true self-management.

-It is my intention, in this couple of minutes that I have at my disposal, to present to you in short the history of anarchism, in order to be able to subsequently suggest a model of modern anarchism and strategic implications which follow from accepting of such a model.
+It is my intention, in this couple of minutes that I have at my disposal, to present to you in short the history of anarchism, to be able to subsequently suggest a model of modern anarchism and strategic implications which follow from accepting such a model.

 The second phase, from the 1890′s to the Russian civil war, sees a considerable shift to Eastern Europe and is thus of a clearer agrarian focus.
 Theoretically this is where Kropotkin’s anarcho-communism is the most dominant feature.
 It peaks with Makhno’s army and carries over, after the Bolshevik victory, to a central-European undercurrent.
 The third stage, from the 20s until the late 40s, is again focused on Central and Western Europe and is again industrially oriented.